What is the Nottingham City Council Community Trigger Procedure?

 - Those applicants whose request to raise a Community Trigger where the threshold was not met were contacted, and their complaints of anti-social behaviour were received and dealt with accordingly

-- 23 case reviews conducted so far, with a further three reviews booked in for April 2022
+- 23 case reviews conducted so far, with a further three studies booked in for April 2022

 - No formal recommendations were made, but formal action plans and formal support plans were agreed